New York Landlord Tenant Law

 - Month to Month Tenants: A landlord may raise the rent of a month-to-month tenant with the consent of the tenant.
 If the tenant does not consent, however, the landlord can terminate the tenancy by giving appropriate notice.
 NY RPL § 232-a and § 232-b.

 - Apartment Sharing: It is unlawful for a landlord to restrict occupancy of an apartment to the named tenant in the lease or to that tenant and immediate family.
 Landlords may limit the total number of people living in an apartment to comply with legal overcrowding standards.
 NY RPL § 235-f.
+The landlord may also request all occupants over the age of 18 to complete a rental application form and conduct a tenant background check.

 - Lease Violation for Victims of Domestic Violence: A tenant shielded by a court order of protection is permitted, on ten days’ notice to the landlord, to seek a court order terminating the lease, and will be released from any further rental payments after the lease is terminated.
 NY RPL § 227-c.